Scuba Diving In Hawaii: The Full Dive Travel Review

 You may also try Diving In The Philippines.

 Ask around to discover the restaurants where the locals eat and you’ll find excellent food and more reasonable prices.
 Farmer’s markets and roadside stands offer a varied assortment of fruit and produce at more reasonable rates.

 The “Big Island” is called that for a reason and a rental car (or jeep) is a great idea if you want to see a large part or most of it.
-Car rentals prices are reasonable as long as one avoids the major holidays and activities.
+Car rental prices are reasonable as long as one avoids major holidays and activities.

 History of Hawaii

 The Hawaiian Islands are what is known from a geological perspective as a “hot spot”.
 The Earth’s mantle is thin enough in this region to allow the upwelling of lava from under the ocean’s floor.

 The cooled lava has created a series basaltic land masses in the form of an island chain as the tectonic plate passes over this hot spot.
 The islands furthest to the north and west are the oldest and most eroded and the Big Island, called “Hawaii” is the youngest in the chain.

 Hawaii is quite active volcanically and it’s a cool experience to walk on earth that is probably younger than you!
 There are eight habitable islands and scores of smaller islands and atolls in the chain.

 The Hawaiian Islands were first apparently colonized by the Polynesian Peoples from the South Pacific using large double-hulled canoes prior to the 1500’s.
 (Brave explorers indeed!)

 Captain Cook was given credit for being the first European to “discover” the islands in 1778 and named them the “Sandwich Islands”.